kdefives/oauth2-riot/README.md

 Package to authenticate users with Riot ID accounts using RSO (Riot Sign On).

+**Note:**
-To use this package, it will be necessary to have a RSO account client ID and client secret.
+To implement Riot RSO, it will be necessary to have an RSO account client ID and client secret.
 These are referred in the RSO documentation : [https://www.riotgames.com/en/DevRel/rso](https://www.riotgames.com/en/DevRel/rso)

 ## Requirements